Visiting a patient

-It’s currently flu season.
 Influenza (flu) can be dangerous to hospital patients.
-During flu season (usually December to February), visitors that haven’t had your flu shot, you will be expected to wear a surgical mask while visiting the hospital.
-Masks are available at hospital entrances and Info Desks.
-Learn more.
+During flu season (usually December to February), visitors that haven’t had their flu shot will be expected to wear a surgical mask while visiting the hospital.
+Masks will be available at hospital entrances and Info Desks.

 Payment of any additional hospital charges can be made at our patient accounts cash office on the first floor of the Donnelly wing from 8 a.m. to 4 p.m., Monday to Friday.
 After 4 p.m. and on weekends, financial payments can be deposited in the drop slot located outside the cash office.